kozyakin/kozyakin.github.io/README.md

 ### JRSbib

-*Aa (permanently updated) annotated list of publications on the convergence of infinite matrix products and the rate of their growth/decrease as the number of factors tends to infinity.*
+*A permanently updated annotated list of publications on the convergence of infinite matrix products and the rate of their growth/decrease as the number of factors tends to infinity.*

 - Bibliography format: HTML ([JSRbib.html](https://kozyakin.github.io/jsrbib/JSRbib.html)) or PDF ([JSRbib.pdf](https://kozyakin.github.io/jsrbib/JSRbib.pdf))
 - Project files, documentation: [JSRbib](https://github.com/kozyakin/JSRbib)